-- The key facts will be established in language that the child understands, and the child's words will be used in clarifying/expanding what has been said. - No promises will be made to the child, e.g. to keep secrets. - Staff will stay calm and be available to listen. - Staff will actively listen with the utmost care to what the child is saying. - Where questions are asked, this should be done without pressurising, and only using open questions; - Leading questions should be avoided as much as possible - Questioning should not be extensive or repetitive - Staff will not/ should not put words in the child's mouth but will subsequently note the main points carefully. - A full written record will be kept by the staff duly signed and dated, including the time the conversation with the child took place, outline what was said, comment on the child's body language etc. - It is not appropriate for staff to make children write statements about abuse that may have happened to them or get them to sign the staff record. - Staff will reassure the child and let them know that they were right to inform them and inform the child that this information will now have to be passed on. - The Designated Safeguarding Lead will be immediately informed, unless the disclosure has been made to them. - Information should be shared with children's social care without delay, either to the child's own social worker or to the MASH.
-Children's Social Care will liaise with the police where required, which will ensure an appropriate police officer response rather than a uniformed response. - The Police would only therefore be contacted directly in an emergency or if a child is in immediate risk of harm, abuse or danger.
+- The key facts will be established in language that the child understands, and the child's words will be used in clarifying/expanding what has been said. - No promises will be made to the child, e.g., to keep secrets. - Staff will stay calm and be available to listen. - Staff will actively listen with the utmost care to what the child is saying. - Where questions are asked, this should be done without pressurising, and only using open questions. - Leading questions should be avoided as much as possible - Questioning should not be extensive or repetitive - Staff will not/ should not put words in the child's mouth but will subsequently note the main points carefully. - A full written record will be kept by the staff duly signed and dated, including the time the conversation with the child took place, outline what was said, comment on the child's body language etc. - It is not appropriate for staff to make children write statements about abuse that may have happened to them or get them to sign the staff record. - Staff will reassure the child and let them know that they were right to inform them and inform the child that this information will now have to be passed on. - The Designated Safeguarding Lead will be immediately informed unless the disclosure has been made to them. - Information should be shared with children's social care without delay, either to the child's own social worker or to the MASH.
+Children's Social Care will liaise with the police where required, which will ensure an appropriate police officer response rather than a uniformed response. - The Police would only therefore be contacted directly in an emergency or if a child is in immediate risk of harm, abuse, or danger. - If unsure, the MASH has available a Consultation Phone Line during office hours where a conversation (without naming children) can be used to speak with a qualified social worker.
+No record of the conversation will be made it is purely an advice line.